Coconut Balls

 • Prepare a pan by placing a sheet of waxed paper over the top.

-• Place the coconut in a food processor and pulse until it reaches a course flour-like consistency.
-Add the agave, stevia, 6 tablespoons of coconut oil and vanilla.
+• Place the coconut in a food processor and pulse until it reaches a coarse flour-like consistency.
+Add the almond flour, agave, and 4 tablespoons of melted coconut oil.
 Pulse again until all the ingredients are combined.
+Optional: Add a teaspoon of vanilla extract.

 • The mixture will be sticky.
-Create 12-15 balls and place them on the waxed paper.
+Create 12 to 15 balls and place them on the waxed paper.
 Press one raw almond into the top of each.
 Place this pan in the fridge for about 10 minutes to allow the coconut oil to firm up.

 • In the meantime, place the chocolate and 1 teaspoon of coconut oil in a microwave-safe bowl.
-Stir for a bit to ensure all the chocolate is coated with the oil.
+Stir to coat the chocolate.
 Heat for about 30 seconds and remove and stir.
 If necessary, repeat this in 10-second increments until the chocolate is melted.
 Be careful not to burn it.

 • Remove the coconut balls from the fridge and dip them in the chocolate, returning them back to the pan to dry.
-You can use a fork to dip the chocolate, but I used my fingers and dipped the bottom and then each side and the top into the chocolate.
-You have to work quickly because the coconut oil will begin to soften up.
+You have to work quickly because the coconut balls will soften as they sit.
+Optional: Sprinkle the wet chocolate with flaky sea salt for a beautiful presentation.

 (The products above contain sponsored links to products we use and recommend)